shader-slang/slang/docs/command-line-slangc-reference.md

 Negates (additively inverts) SV_Position.y before writing to stage output.

+<a id="fvk-use-entrypoint-name"></a>
+## -fvk-use-entrypoint-name
+Uses the entrypoint name from the source instead of 'main' in the spirv output.

+<a id="fvk-use-gl-layout"></a>
+## -fvk-use-gl-layout
+Use std430 layout instead of D3D buffer layout for raw buffer load/stores.

 <a id="enable-effect-annotations"></a>
 ## -enable-effect-annotations
 Enables support for legacy effect annotation syntax.

+<a id="emit-spirv-via-glsl"></a>
+## -emit-spirv-via-glsl
+Generate SPIR-V output by compiling generated GLSL with glslang (default)

+<a id="emit-spirv-directly"></a>
+## -emit-spirv-directly
+Generate SPIR-V output direclty rather than by compiling generated GLSL with glslang

+<a id="spirv-core-grammar"></a>
+## -spirv-core-grammar
+A path to a specific spirv.core.grammar.json to use when generating SPIR-V output